reeflective/flags/README.md

 - A good way to introduce you to this library is to [install and use the example application binary](https://github.com/reeflective/flags/tree/main/example).
   This example application will give you a taste of the behavior and supported features.
-- The generation package [flags](https://github.com/reeflective/flags/tree/main/gen/flags) has a [godoc file](https://github.com/reeflective/flags/tree/main/gen/flags/flags.go) comprising all the valid tags for each component
+- The generation package [flags](https://github.com/reeflective/flags/tree/main/gen/flags) has a [godoc file](https://github.com/reeflective/flags/tree/main/gen/flags/flags.go) with all the valid tags for each component
   (commands/groups/flags/positionals), along with some notes and advices.
 This is so that you can quickly get access to those from your editor when writing commands and functionality.
-- Global parsing options (for global behavior, validators, etc) also have a different godoc file in the root package of this library, [here](https://github.com/reeflective/flags/flags.go)
+- Another [godoc file](https://github.com/reeflective/flags/flags.go) provides quick access to global parsing options (for global behavior, validators, etc) located in the root package of this library.
+Both godoc files will be merged.
 - Along with the above, the following is the table of contents of the [wiki documentation](https://github.com/reeflective/flags/wiki):

 ### Development